The Good Samaritan Inn

-The “Good Samaritan inn” is an archaeological site next to the Jerusalem-Jericho road.
-It is named after a parable said by Jesus when asked about eternal Life, identified as the site mentioned in the ‘Good Samaritan” parable (Luke 10:25-37).
+The Good Samaritan Inn is an archaeological site next to the Jerusalem-Jericho road.
+It is named after a parable said by Jesus when asked about eternal Life, identified as the inn mentioned in the ‘Good Samaritan” parable (Luke 10:25-37).

-Video Presentation of the Good Samaritan Inn
+History of the Good Samaritan Inn

 Touring the Good Samaritan Inn